msv-lab/llm-play/README.md

 ### Predicates

-Predicates are one-the-fly query evaluators.
+Predicates are special one-the-fly query evaluators.
 For example, this command acts as a predicate over `$CITY`:

     llm-play "Is $CITY the capital of China?" --predicate

-It is equivalent to the following (plus, the command will terminate with the zero exit code iff it passes the evaluation):
+It is equivalent to the following:

     llm-play "Is $CITY the capital of China?
 Respond Yes or No." \
               --answer \
               --equal Yes \
               --equivalence __TRIMMED_CASE_INSENSITIVE__ \
-              >/dev/null
+              --quiet

+Additionally, the predicate will terminate with the zero exit code iff it passes the evaluation.
+Predicates can only be applied to interactive commands with a single model/task/response, and without a specified output.

 ## Shell Template Language